MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-changes-history.md

 ---
 ms.assetid: 500910b3-e260-4673-b219-8dc24bc4f916
-title: Features and Enhancements in Management Pack for Azure SQL Managed Instance
+title: Features and enhancements in Management Pack for Azure SQL Managed Instance
 description: This article explains the new functionality and bug fixes implemented in Management Pack for Azure SQL Managed Instance
 author: TDzakhov
 ms.author: v-tdzakhov